MEI Travel Banner Ad

 Further, try to position yourself either parallel to the horizon or facing the same direction of the ship’s movement.
 Don’t face the opposite direction of movement as this can exacerbate symptoms.

-Drinking plenty of water during the cruise will help ease any symptoms of seasickness.
-You will probably also want to avoid over consumption of alcohol as this will further impair your balance system and can exacerbate the symptoms of dehydration and therefore seasickness as well.
+Drinking plenty of water during the cruise will help ease symptoms of seasickness.
+You will probably also want to avoid overconsumption of alcohol as this will further impair your balance system and can exacerbate the symptoms of dehydration and therefore seasickness as well.

 Certain foods can also upset your stomach.
 You might want to skip deep fried foods or overly spicy foods on the first dinner or two until your body is adjusted.
-Caffeine can also worsen the symptoms.
+Caffeine can also worsen seasickness.

 While it may sound like the last thing you want to do, keeping a full stomach will help to alleviate symptoms.
 Eating small meals and snacks and drinking carbonated beverages like ginger ale can also help.

 Cruisers also swear by eating green apples and ginger as a natural remedy to help ward off seasickness on a cruise.
-Not sure if this is scientifically proven, but it is worth a shot in helping to prevent seasickness on a cruise.
+We’re not sure if this is scientifically proven, but it’s worth a shot in helping to prevent seasickness on a cruise.

 Further, be sure to rest and get adequate sleep.

-We know many people do not like to or can’t take medications or supplements for a variety of reasons.
+We know many people don’t like or can’t take medications or supplements for a variety of reasons.

-One of the more effective (and less intrusive) remedies for seasickness is Sea Band.
-These accessories work by providing slight pressure to acupressure points in your wrist which will help reduce the sensation of nausea and vomiting from motion sickness.
+One of the more effective (and less intrusive) remedies for seasickness is the Sea Band.
+This wristband works by providing slight pressure to acupressure points in your wrist which will help reduce the sensation of nausea and vomiting from motion sickness.

-The bands work best if you place them on both wrists and do so before getting on the cruise ship.
+The bands work best if you place them on both wrists and do so before boarding the cruise ship.

 Both drugs work better if you begin taking them the day before.
-Before taking any medication, you should first consult your doctor to determine if these aids are right for you.
-You should also be aware of potential side effects from these over the counter medications.
+Before taking any medication, you should first consult your doctor to determine if they’re right for you.
+You should also be aware of potential side effects from these over-the-counter medications.

 As mentioned above, ginger is a commonly recommended natural remedy to calm an upset stomach.
 You can find the root in pill form at health food stores, or you can look for teas, candies, or gum which you can pack in your cruise carry-on bag if you begin to feel some ill effects.